 Additionally, each of the beans mentioned above has a different flavour profile and thus cannot be used in each dish.
 Some are better disposed for savoury applications instead, for example.

-If you do not have red beans in your pantry, we have different sweet paste recipes for different beans that you can check out too!
-We have the green tea mung bean paste as well as the lotus seed paste, both of which are popular Asian sweet dessert fillings.
+If you do not have red beans in your pantry, we have sweet paste recipes for other beans that you can check out.
+We have the green tea mung bean paste and the lotus seed paste, both of which are popular Asian sweet dessert fillings.

 Tools

-Many recipes for red bean paste found online utilize a pressure cooker.
-This has the advantage of reducing the cooking time drastically.
+Many recipes for red bean paste can be found online.
+They use a pressure cooker, which has the advantage of drastically reducing cooking time.

-It is also easier to husk the adzuki if they are cooked in a pressure cooker.
+It is also easier to husk the adzuki if cooked in a pressure cooker.
 However, since not everyone has a pressure cooker, our recipe does not use one.
+We simply use a pot and wooden spoon.

-Other equipment often used to cook this sweet filling is a potato masher and a sieve.
+A potato masher and a sieve are other equipment often used to cook this sweet filling.
 The latter is a basic cooking utensil that should be accessible to most people.

-Potato mashers, on the other hand, are often more difficult to find and thus can be substituted with heavy metal or wooden spatula or spoon.
+On the other hand, potato mashers are often more difficult to find and can thus be substituted with a heavy metal or wooden spatula or spoon.

 Red Bean to Sugar Ratio

-The amount of sugar in your red bean paste depends on what it will be used for.
+The sugar in your red bean paste depends on what it will be used for.
 Generally speaking, we recommend adding less sugar to start with.
-Remember, you can increase sugar content, but not take it away.
+Remember, you can increase sugar content but not take it away.

-High sugar content anko is used as filling in desserts like buns, pastries, mooncakes, breads, or other sweets, traditional or otherwise.
+Because of its high sugar content, anko is used as a filling in desserts like buns, pastries, mooncakes, breads, or other sweets, traditional or otherwise.
 It is also used as a topping for shaved ice, ice cream, popsicles, or drinks.

 On the other hand, low sugar content anko is eaten on its own.

-In the end, it is the usage of the anko which decides how much sugar it should contain.
-Our recipe contains a low sugar content.
-Instructions and quantities for adding extra sugar are written below.
+Ultimately, the anko's usage decides how much sugar it should contain.
+Our recipe includes a low sugar content.

 Textures